An elegant decorative clock for the office or living room

 Prestigious design from England combined with the highest quality materials creates the Comitti brand.

-A sip of wonderful history
+A sip of magnificent history

 Original Comitti barometers and clocks from those early days are now sought-after and valuable antiques.
 Interestingly, some styles created by Comitti at the end of the 19th century are still produced today, using many of the same techniques and attracting the same wonder as always.
-This heritage allows the company to offer custom maintenance and restoration services for all antique clocks and barometers.
+This heritage allows the company to offer bespoke maintenance and restoration services for all antique clocks and barometers.
 It was the architecture of the 18th and 19th centuries that inspired the greatest English furniture designers, Thomas Sheraton, George Hepplewhite, and Thomas Chippendale.
-The fashion for the highest quality cabinetry created by these craftsmen influenced watchmakers as well.
+The craftsmanship of watchmakers was influenced by the fashion for the highest quality cabinetry created by these artisans.

-Georgia-style and the skills of master artisans, such as veneer cutters and inlay makers, were employed using exotic woods sourced worldwide to create and decorate the visible areas of the finest clock cabinets.
-The long case clocks produced by Comitti today reflect all the skills and traditions of the past era.
+Georgia-style and the skills of master craftsmen, such as veneer cutters and inlay makers, were employed using exotic woods sourced worldwide to create and decorate the visible areas of the finest clock cabinets.
+The long case clocks produced by Comitti today reflect all the skills and traditions of the bygone era.
 The highest quality seasoned solid hardwoods and exquisite veneers were chosen for their natural beauty.
 Veneers are cut, joined, inlaid with inlay work, and assembled by hand, making each piece unique.

 Products made using inlay techniques